Hi, I’m T-Ann. I’m so glad you’re here.

 I knew there was more for me out there.
 I couldn’t keep living a life that just looked pretty.

-I wanted meaning.
+I needed more meaning.
 I needed purpose.
+I needed to do something for me.

 She recommended a coach, and after a short time of working together, for the first time in years, I had clarity.